-The registered manager confirmed that staff employment records were held within the Western Health & Social Care Trust human resources department and that all appointments were made in compliance with relevant legislative requirements and trust policy and procedures.
 The registered manager confirmed that an induction programme was available for newly appointed members of staff.
-A review of this induction programme noted that it was comprehensive and included areas such as privacy and dignity, confidentiality, risk management, complaints procedure, health and safety and adult safeguarding.
+A review of this induction programme noted that it was comprehensive and included areas such as infection prevention and control, fire procedures, risk management, complaints procedure, health and safety and adult safeguarding.